Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ### 2.2.0

-- Code refactor
-- Redid color names, added /docs/colors.md
 - Added option to change the color for the alternate rune color scheme
 - Added option to disable _all_ Light Pillars
 - Split runes into 4 tiers, for each of which you can individually disable visibility and Light Pillars
 - Changed Light Pillars settings for Quest Weapons from "exclude" to "include"
 - Slightly changed some setting names and tooltips
+- Redid color names, added /docs/colors.md

 ### 2.1.1